bikashbanjaraa/Treeleaf_AI_task/README.md

 ## Dataset

-We trained and tested the models on a dataset with features (X) and labels (y).
-The dataset was split into training and testing sets.
+We have used the Titanic dataset which is available in kaggle.We trained and tested the models on a dataset with features (X) and labels (y).
+The dataset was split into training(80%) and testing sets(20%).

 ## Performance Metrics